truenas/documentation/content/SCALE/Shares/_index.md

 To get started with iSCSI shares, make sure you have created a [zvol]({{< relref "ZVolsSCALE.md" >}}) or a [dataset]({{< relref "DatasetsSCALE.md" >}}) with at least one file to share.

 Go to **Shares** and click *Configure* in the *Block (iSCSI) Shares Targets* window.
-You can either set one up manually or use the wizard to guide you through creation.
+You can either use the creation wizard or set one up manually.

 ## Wizard Setup

 {{< expand "Block Device" "v" >}}
 ![SharingISCSIWizardDeviceSCALE](/images/SCALE/SharingISCSIWizardDeviceSCALE.png "iSCSI Wizard: Block Device")

-First, enter a name for the iSCSI share.
+First, enter a name.
 It can only contain lowercase alphanumeric characters plus a dot (.), dash (-), or colon (:).
-We recommend keeping the name short or at most 63 characters.
+We recommend keeping it short or at most 63 characters.
 Next, choose the *Extent Type*.

 * If the *Extent Type* is *Device*, select the Zvol to share from the *Device* menu.

-* If the *Extent Type* is *File*, select the path to the Extent and indicate the file size.
+* If the *Extent Type* is *File*, select the path to it and indicate the size.

 Select the type of platform that will be using the share.
-For example, if using the share from an updated Linux OS, choose *Modern OS*.
+For example, if you use an updated Linux OS, choose *Modern OS*.
 {{< /expand >}}

 {{< expand "Portal" "v" >}}
-Now you will either create a new portal or select an existing one from the dropdown.
+Now you will either create a new portal or select an existing one from the drop-down.

 If you create a new portal, you will need to select a *Discovery Authentication Method*.